Hong Kong City Hall: First generation

-Hong Kong's first City Hall, which existed from 1869 to 1933, occupied the current sites of the HSBC Hong Kong headquarters building (partly) and the Bank of China Building.

-It was designed by the French architect Achille-Antoine Hermitte and was opened by Prince Alfred, Duke of Edinburgh, in a ceremony on 28 June 1869.
+Hong Kong's first City Hall was designed by the French architect Achille-Antoine Hermitte and was opened by Prince Alfred, Duke of Edinburgh in a ceremony on 28 June 1869, it occupied the current sites of the HSBC Hong Kong headquarters building (partly) and the Bank of China Building until its demolition in 1933.

 The current site of the HSBC Hong Kong headquarters building was occupied in part by the old City Hall, and in part by the first and second generations of the HSBC building.

 Second generation

-The second and current City Hall complex was built in the late 1950s on a 10,000 m2 plot of land on the newly reclaimed seafront, about 200 m from the first generation building.
+The second and current City Hall complex was built in the late 1950s following a public campaign led by the Sino-British Club for the re-establishment of a civic centre in Hong Kong.
+It was built on a 10,000 m2 plot of land on the newly reclaimed seafront, about 200 m from the first generation building.

 The foundation stone laying ceremony took place on 25 February 1960 with Sir Robert Brown Black, then Governor of Hong Kong, who also presided over the official opening ceremony on 2 March 1962.
 The City Hall was placed under the responsibility of the Urban Council.

 Since 2009, it had been listed as a Grade I historic building.
 On 20 May 2022, the Hong Kong City Hall was declared a monument under the Antiquities and Monuments Ordinance.
 At the age of 60, it is the youngest as well as the first post-WW2 building in Hong Kong being declared as a monument.

 Design

-The building complex erected at the present site based on the original design by Professor Gordon Brown, the first Head of Department of Architecture of Hong Kong University, together with his team, was completed by British architects Ronald Phillips and Alan Fitch at the cost of HK$20 million.
+The building complex erected at the present site based on the original design by Professor Gordon Brown, the first Head of Department of Architecture of Hong Kong University, together with his team including Patricia O'Reilly Mayne, was completed by British architects Ronald Phillips and Alan Fitch at the cost of HK$20 million.
 With its clean lines and stark geometric forms, the new Hall is an example of the International style fashionable at the time.
 The structure was constructed using steel and concrete, and much of the equipment was of steel, glass and anodised aluminium.

 The two separate blocks and gardens were laid out as a cohesive whole, along a central axis.
 The entrance to the lower block (exhibition hall) of the City Hall formed an axis with Queen's Pier to lend a sense of occasion to visiting dignitaries.
-On the façade of the Lower Block once had the old Coat of Arms of Hong Kong, which was removed before the handover in 1997.
+On the façade of the Lower Block once had the old coat of arms of Hong Kong, which was removed before the handover in 1997.
 One major consideration was juxtaposing the city bustle whilst maximising public access to the surrounding area.
 Thus, the out-sized public areas of the Memorial Gardens and the piazza in front were conceived as a natural extension to promote the "freedom of movement and a sense of unlimited space".